Study Materials Available

 Question

-Which religious text is widely referred to as 'The First Testament of Mankind'?
+Which religious text is considered the oldest in the world and known as 'The First Testament of Mankind'?

 Answer